blessed45/running-notes/GIT-GITHUB-README.md

   Centralised:
   cons:
   -
--can't RollBack
+-can't RollBack.

--The central server can fail
+-The central server can fail.

 To that effect, we have what is known as the distributed version control system.